xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-issuance-low-level.rst

     10. It MUST check that the ``jti`` claim in the Request Object has not been used before by the Wallet Instance identified by the ``client_id``.
 This allows the Credential Issuer to mitigate replay attacks (:rfc:`7519`).
     11. It MUST validate the ``OAuth-Client-Attestation-PoP`` parameter based on Section 4 of [`OAUTH-ATTESTATION-CLIENT-AUTH`_].

-Below a non-normative example of the PAR.
+Below a non-normative example of the PAR Request.

 .. code-block:: http